-The Comptroller’s Office reports to the Executive Vice President and Chief Financial Officer and is responsible for the development of financial accounting and related policies to control and safeguard University Assets.
+The Comptroller’s Office reports to the Senior Vice President and Chief Financial Officer and is responsible for the development of financial accounting and related policies to control and safeguard University Assets.

 - Decrease in Mileage Reimbursement Rate – The mileage reimbursement rate for use of a personal automobile on University business incurred on or after January 1, 2017, is $0.535 per mile…more information about the decrease in the mileage reimbursement rate.